-- 1. This procedure may only be performed with the valve removed from the piping.
+- 1. If the valve is contained within the piping, confirm there is no pressure in the valve and that the isolation valves have been appropriately locked out.
 Carefully support the valve using the two lifting lugs located on the top of the valve/actuator. - 2.
-Remove four 0.500-13 (0.625 on 4 & 6" valves) cap screws from the actuator base.
-Once the screws are removed, there are four one inch long (25 mm) spacers that fit between the actuator and the valve housings.
+Remove four 0.500-13 cap screws from the actuator base.
+Once the screws are removed, there are four one-inch (25 mm) long spacers that fit between the actuator and the valve housings.
 Be sure to collect and save these for installation. - 3.
 Rotate the actuator to one of three quadrants; the actuator may only be rotated 90 degrees either way from the as-shipped configuration.
 Do not remove the actuator from the valve body, simply rotate the actuator while still in the valve body.
 Be sure that the filter assembly and other components are not being damaged during rotation and in service. - 4.
-Replace the four spacers (one on each cap screw) and the four 0.500-13 (0.625 on 4 & 6" valves) cap screws into the actuator, and thread into the valve body. - 5.
-Torque the 0.500 cap screws to 700-875 lb-in (79-99 N⋅m) and torque the 0.625 cap screws to 116.0-132.5 lb-ft (157.3-179.7 N⋅m). - 6.
+Replace the four spacers (one on each cap screw) and the four 0.500-13 cap screws into the actuator, and thread into the valve body. - 5.
+Torque the 0.500 cap screws to 700-875 lb-in (79-99 N·m). - 6.
 Verify that the spacers are all tightly held between the actuator and valve bodies.